Determining the Composition of Relativistic Jets from Polarization Maps: Self-Similar Stationary Semi-Analytic Model

 though this pressure contribution is neglected in the radiative transfer.
 The gas pressure rises from 0 at the jet axis to a maximum near the inflow/outflow boundary.

 We are now in a position to construct numerical emission, absorption, and Faraday conversion and rotation functions from self-similar variables in this semi-analytic model.
 Using the above fitting formulae, we can model jet physics on any scale in which the jet plasma is reasonably well represented by force-free GRMHD-- even beyond the $\lesssim 10^5M$ limit of modern jet simulations.
 Special relativistic effects are determined by the semi-analytic velocity field, the observational frequency and the viewing angle to the jet axis.
-We adopt a $20^\circ$ viewing angle in what follows to emulate M87.
+We will adopt a $20^\circ$ viewing angle to emulate M87.
+Moreover, to convert our code-derived quantities to physical units for M87, we use black hole mass $M_\mathrm{BH,\mathrm{ M87}} = 6.6\times 10^9 M_\odot$ \citep{gebhardt2011} to get length/time conversion $M\equiv r_{g,\mathrm{M87}}=\frac{GM_\mathrm{BH,\mathrm{ M87}} }{c^2}\approx 10^{13}\ \mathrm{m}$ corresponding to light crossing time $\approx 9\mathrm{\ hr}$, and magnetic flux/field conversion $\Phi_{H,\mathrm{M87}}=\int_0^{s_\mathrm{max}(z)}2\pi s B_z\approx 10^{26}\ \mathrm{Wb}$ for the jet segments close to the black hole that we consider in the following.